kubernetes-analysis/kubernetes-analysis/blog.md

 I decided to choose a simple MLP based model which is built with the help of the popular [TensorFlow][70] framework.
-Because we do not have that much input data, we just use two hidden layers, so that the model looks like this:
+Because we do not have that much input data, we just use two hidden layers, so that the model basically looks like this:

 ![model](.img/model.png)

 [70]: https://www.tensorflow.org/api_docs/python/tf/keras?utm_source=DevSite&utm_campaign=Text-Class-Guide&utm_medium=referral&utm_content=tensorflow&utm_term=keras

 There have to be [multiple other][71] hyperparameters to be taken into account when creating the model.
-I will not discuss them in detail here in but they're important to be optimized also in relation to the number of classes we want to have in the model (only two in our case).
+I will not discuss them in detail here but they’re important to be optimized also in relation to the number of classes we want to have in the model (only two in our case).